 JMHS papers bridge the research and public policy communities on international migration.
 Each paper should begin with an executive summary of one page or less that briefly describes the theme and purpose of the article and that lists (preferably in bullet form) its findings and its policy recommendations.
 Rather than generally stating preferred social outcomes, JMHS submissions should provide policy recommendations that specify the measures that particular institutions and individuals should take.
 JMHS encourages the submission of papers with diverse viewpoints.
 Because JMHS seeks to create a community of authors and readers committed to fact-based, migration policy ideas under the general rubric of “human security”, it requests that potential authors be familiar with previously published JMHS papers that are relevant to their submissions.

-Ideas for papers — in keeping with the general criteria outlined in the concept note — can be vetted prior to submission with Donald Kerwin at (212) 255-1111 or firstname.lastname@example.org.
-All papers will be peer-reviewed and, thus, not all papers — even solicited papers — will be accepted for publication.
+Ideas for papers — in keeping with the general criteria outlined in the concept note — can be vetted with JMHS staff prior to submission by contacting [email protected], but JMHS will not review potential articles prior to their submission.
+Papers will be peer-reviewed and, thus, even solicited papers will not necessarily be accepted for publication.

 EDITORIAL POLICIES AND PROCEDURES